Neutral / cushion / high arch

 The first compound is hard, sticky rubber in the heel for increased endurance during landings.
 Next is a medium sticky rubber on the edges of the outsole for all-around traction and steadiness.
 Lastly, there is soft, sticky rubber in the center that lets the shoe maintain optimum performance even in wet conditions.

 The outsole has a Meta-Flex groove in the forefoot to promote flexibility, especially during toe-off.
+This Meta-Flex groove design is also used in the Trail Talon 235 and almost all Inov-8 running shoes.

 At the forefront of the midsole unit is the PowerFlow+ cushioning system.
 This technology boasts of overall better performance than standard midsole, as it delivers 10% better shock absorption at the heel and 15% better energy return at the forefoot.